AUTOMATE

 What is Ansible?

-Ansible is an open-source automation tool developed by Red Hat.
-It handles configuration management, application deployment, task automation, and IT orchestration.
-Unlike other automation tools, Ansible is designed to be simple, readable, and agentless.
+Ansible is an open-source automation tool that handles configuration management, application deployment, and IT orchestration.
+It's designed to be simple, powerful, and agentless.

 How Ansible Works